openregister/govuk-registers-api-client/README.md

 # GOV.UK Registers Ruby Client

-You can use this Ruby client to integrate your service with GOV.UK Registers.
+You can use this Ruby client to integrate your service with [GOV.UK Registers](https://registers.cloudapps.digital/).

+Registers are lists of information.
+Each register is the most reliable list of its kind.
+For example, the Foreign and Commonwealth Office’s (FCO’s) [country register](https://country.register.gov.uk/) is the most accurate and up-to-date list of countries available.

 ## Installation
 In your Gemfile add: